 Finding potential colleges starts with first understanding what division level the student-athlete is best suited to play at.
 This doesn’t just mean evaluating their athletic skill level, but looking beyond athletics to their academic standing, ACT/SAT test scores and financial requirements.
 Once an athlete understands what division this combination of factors lands them, they can begin their search for the right college fit.
-To make the college search less daunting for student-athletes, we’ve created the NCSA Power Rankings, which rank the best colleges based on various factors, including athletics, academics, size, cost and location.
+To make the college search less daunting for student-athletes, we’ve created the NCSA Power Rankings, which rank the best colleges based on various factors, including, academics, size, cost and location.

 Contacting lacrosse coaches